Higher-Order Topological Mott Insulator on the Pyrochlore Lattice: Introduction

 On the one hand, recently, another type of unconventional topological insulators, a higher-order topological insulator (HOTI), has been attracting increasing interest~\cite{Benalcazar_Science2017, Schindler_SciAdv2018}.
 The $n$th-order topological insulator in $d$-dimensions features gapless excitations around its ($d-n$)-dimensional boundaries.
 Thus, also in HOTI, the bulk-edge correspondence is generalized.
 The studies of the HOTI have not always been material-oriented~\cite{Schindler_NatPhys2018, Yue_NatPhys2019, Gray_NanoLett2019, Liu_NanoLett2019, Sheng_PRL2019, Chen_PRL2020}, but also have covered a wide range of models~\cite{Benalcazar_Science2017, Schindler_SciAdv2018, Hashimoto_PRB2017, Benalcazar_PRB2017, Song_PRL2017, Fukui_PRB2018, Ezawa_PRL2018a, Ezawa_PRB2018a, Langbehn_PRL2017, Ezawa_PRL2018b, Ezawa_PRB2018b, Khalaf_PRB2018, Liu_PRL2019, Calugaru2019, Araki_PRB2019, Araki_PRR2020, Mizoguchi_JPSJ2019, You_PRB2018, Kudo_PRL2019, Dubinkin_PRB2019, Bibo_PRB2020, Peng_PRB2019, Guo_arXiv2020} and experimental setups~\cite{Imhof_NatPhys2018, Peterson_Nature2018, Serra-Garcia_Nature2018, Ni_NatMater2019, Xue_NatMater2019, Xue_PRL2019, Kempkes_NatMater2019, Weiner_SciAdv2020}.
 Among them, three of the present authors proposed a tailored model to investigate the correlation effects on the HOTI in $d=2$ and found a correlated topological state dubbed as a higher-order topological Mott insulator (HOTMI), in which gapless corner modes emerge only in spin excitations~\cite{Kudo_PRL2019}.

 In this study, we present unbiased numerical evidence for a HOTMI in 3D by constructing a repulsive Hubbard model with spin-dependent hoppings on the pyrochlore lattice.
-Our results thus strongly support the TMI in 3D originally proposed by Pesin and Balents~\cite{Pesin_NatPhys2009}.
+Our results support the TMI in 3D in the sense that, both in the TMI and the HOTMI, the nontrivial bulk topological property manifests itself in the edge states only through the spin channel.
 As in the case of the kagome lattice~\cite{Kudo_PRL2019}, the repulsive Hubbard model with spin-dependent hoppings on the pyrochlore lattice can be mapped into the attractive Hubbard model by the particle-hole transformation, and hence we can utilize a quantum Monte Carlo (QMC) method for the correlated model in 3D without facing the negative-sign problem.
 We show that the on-site interaction ($U$) added to the HOTI closes neither the charge nor spin gap in the bulk, which suggests that the higher-order topology characterized by a $\mathbb{Z}_{4}$ spin-Berry phase~\cite{Hatsugai_EPL2011} in the HOTI is adiabatically preserved in the $U>0$ phase.
 As for the properties around the boundaries, the characteristic gapless corner modes are found only in the spin sector.
 These results indicate that the $U>0$ phase, next to the HOTI, is the third-order topological Mott insulator in 3D.
 We also show that the gapless corner modes disappear when the bulk spin gap vanishes at a phase boundary between the HOTMI and the Mott insulator (MI).